AI, Work,

 Codified tasks

-Many first jobs train people through exactly the tasks AI can now draft, test, summarize, and classify.
+Many first jobs train people through tasks AI can now draft, test, and classify.

 Uneven quality

-Degrees do not reliably certify the judgment and tacit skill needed when basic output is automated.
+Degrees do not reliably certify the judgment needed beyond basic output.

 Underbuilt

-Sources: ILO, India Employment Report 2024; DataForIndia on PLFS; CSEP, India at Work; Brynjolfsson et al., Canaries.
+Sources: ILO, India Employment Report 2024; DataForIndia on PLFS; CSEP, India at Work; Brynjolfsson et al., Canaries; Ishan Bakshi, Economic troubles have eased, but foundations for long-term growth are still missing.

 India should build an AI shock dashboard before the shock is obvious.